Rahulb87/my_movie_web/GITHUB_PAGES_QUICK_SETUP.md

 https://Rahulb87.github.io/my_movie_web/
 ```

-**Note:** The site now uses in-memory data storage (no API calls), so all movies are stored temporarily in the browser.
-Refreshing the page will reset to demo data.
+**Note:** The site now uses browser LocalStorage to persist data.
+Movies are saved locally in JSON format and survive page refreshes and browser restarts.
+All add/edit/delete operations are automatically saved.

 ---